In Marquardt v Strathcona County, 2014 AHRC 3, the

 challenge the validity of a release, they must present compelling

-evidence to override the presumption of capacity.
-In the employment
+evidence to override the presumption that they had the legal

-and human rights context, employers can ensure that releases are
+context, employers can ensure that releases are upheld by drafting

 The content of this article is intended to provide a general